FUELIZED/FuelizedWebshopReact/README.md

 Things to do:
+- Link a back-end utility with a login for administrator users, preferabbely with 2FA options due to security reasons
 - Finishing dropdowns in the menu.
 - Mobile responsivity
 - Content copy from fuelized.com (Texts, images, styling & fonts.)